TDI-Lab/M-SET-Documentation/README.md

 sc1 = Swarm_Control(parsed_plans, Potential_Fields_Collision_Avoidance())
 sc2 = Swarm_Control(parsed_plans, Basic_Collision_Avoidance())
 ```
 This method also allows for easy extension, so adding additional collision avoidance strategies is straightforward and encouraged.
+Implement the abstract Collision_Strategy class to do so.

 We have implemented 2 methods so far, with slightly different behaviours: